-1.2 Frequencies between 30 MHz and about 1 GHz
+1.2 Frequencies between 30 MHz and 1 GHz

-Antennas for field-strength measurements at frequencies between 30 MHz and about 1 GHz are recommended to conform to the following conditions.
+Antennas for field-strength measurements at frequencies between 30 MHz and 1 GHz are recommended to conform to the following conditions.

 1.2.1 The receiving antenna must have the same polarization as the transmitting antenna.
-For these frequencies short monopole antennas, half-wave dipoles and high-gain antennas are appropriate.
+Therefore short monopole antennas, half-wave dipoles and high-gain antennas are appropriate.